About Monroe on a Budget

 Advertising, link and guest post policies

-Advertising is available on my site in the form of banner ads, and embedded links can be arranged on the ad spots.
-For size dimensions and advertising quotes for banner ads on this site, or our other online projects, contact Monroe Publishing’s new media manager Rob Gorczyca at email@example.com.
+Advertising is available on my site in the form of banner and spot ads that can include embedded links.
+For details, contact Monroe Publishing’s new media manager Rob Gorczyca at firstname.lastname@example.org.

 Reviews and mentions

 The book reports are handled via media review copies as is customary for newspaper columnists.
 But in keeping with social media guidelines, I disclosed whatever happens to the books I accept for review.
 Most are donated afterward to the Monroe County Library System.
 Some of the books I’ve reviewed were free downloads or library copies in the first place.

 The shopping cart pictures are of the purchases I make for my own family.